andreros/react-news-platform-example-app/README.md

 React News Platform - Example Application

+This application was made available to showcase some of my technical skills, knowledge gathered as a front-end developer along the way and as a reference for wanted technologies, code examples and problem solutions.

+Primarily implemented as a response to a code challenge, this small platform serves a different purpose now: being an evolving project where I experiment with different technologies, implement and learn them as they arise in React ecosystem or front-end realm.

+All the current implementations are functional although some may be incomplete.
+Why?
+Sometimes, implementing one case of a given technology in this project is enough as a proof of concept, sometimes implementing another standalone project makes more sense, for the sake of the learning experience.

+Please, feel free to take a look at my [GitHub repositories](https://github.com/andreros?tab=repositories) to see what's been cooking over the years ;)

-## Proposed Solution
+## Platform description

 In order to achieve a fully functional News Platform, two different application architecture layers were implemented:

 - A browser based client application;
 - A RESTful API for the backend;